Trump Announces Phase One Of Trade Deal With China

 President Trump on Friday announced what he calls "phase one" of a larger trade deal with China.

-As part of the deal, the next round of tariffs on Chinese imports will no longer be imposed.
+As part of the deal, a tariff increase planned for next Tuesday will not be imposed.
 The U.S. was scheduled to raise tariffs on about $250 billion worth of goods on October 15 from 25% to 30%.

-The specifics of the deal are still being hammered out and will be put into paper in the next four weeks.
-The heads of U.S. and China are expected to meet in a few weeks in Chile.
+The specifics of the deal are still being hammered out, and they haven't been signed yet.
+President Trump said he hopes that will happen in the next month or so.
+The leaders of the U.S. and China are expected to meet in November.

 "We'll do a formal signing with President Xi and myself," Trump said of the meeting in Chile, which is hosting the Asia Pacific Economic Cooperation meetings in November.

-Leading up to the latest talks, the president had said he wanted to strike a comprehensive agreement which would presumably include more Chinese enforcement of intellectual property rights, an end to the forced transfer of U.S. technology, greater access to Chinese markets and limits on subsidies of China's state owned businesses.
-The prospects for such a sweeping deal are considered dim.
+Leading up to the latest talks, the president had said he wanted to strike a comprehensive agreement which would include more Chinese enforcement of intellectual property rights, an end to the forced transfer of U.S. technology, greater access to Chinese markets and limits on subsidies of China's state owned businesses.

+Progress appears to have been made on some of these issues.
 While full details of the deal weren't available, Trump said it encompasses agreements on intellectual property and financial services.
-He said it also includes a deal for the Chinese to up to $50 billion worth of agricultural goods from American farmers.
+He said it also includes a deal for China to purchase up to $50 billion worth of agricultural goods from American farmers.

-The economies of both the U.S. and China have slowed since the tit for tat tariffs began 18 months ago.
+The economies of both the U.S. and China have slowed since the tit-for-tat tariffs began 18 months ago.
 In the U.S., manufacturing and agriculture are two sectors notably cited in the U.S. slowdown.
 Both sectors rely critically on trade.

+"With our two teams making progress on some parts of the agreement under consultation, it is important that we address each other's concerns properly and make positive headway in the other areas as well," Xi said in a letter to Trump.

+"A healthy and steady China-U.S. relationship serves the interest of our two countries and the world at large," Xi added.
+"Let us work together to manage differences on the basis of mutual respect and expand cooperation for mutual benefit, so as to bring our relations forward along the right track."

-GDP growth in the US slowed to 2% and is likely lower than that in the just ended third quarter.
-The administration has sought to compensate farmers for last export sales with a $28 billion aid package distributed by the Department of Agriculture.
+GDP growth in the U.S. has slowed to 2% and is likely lower than that in the third quarter, which just ended.
+The administration has sought to compensate farmers for lost export sales with a $28 billion aid package distributed by the Department of Agriculture.